behas/lucene-skos/README.md

     doc.add(new Field("subject", "http://www.ukat.org.uk/thesaurus/concept/859",
         Field.Store.NO, Field.Index.ANALYZED));

 Instantiate a new SKOSAnalyzer instance by passing the path of the SKOS vocabulary serialization to be used.
 The parameter *ExpansionType.URI* indicates that the analyzer should perform URI-based term expansion.
+The argument matchVersion can be set to *Version.LUCENE_36* if you are using Lucene 3.6, for example.

     String skosFile = "src/test/resources/skos_samples/ukat_examples.n3";

-    Analyzer skosAnalyzer = new SKOSAnalyzer(skosFile, ExpansionType.URI);
+    Analyzer skosAnalyzer = new SKOSAnalyzer(matchVersion, skosFile, ExpansionType.URI);

-You might want to use different [Analyzers](http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/analysis/Analyzer.html) for different [Lucene Fields](http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/document/Field.html).
-Lucene's [PerFieldAnalyzerWrapper](http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/analysis/PerFieldAnalyzerWrapper.html) is the solution for that.
+You might want to use different [Analyzers](https://lucene.apache.org/core/3_6_0/api/core/org/apache/lucene/analysis/Analyzer.html) for different [Lucene Fields](https://lucene.apache.org/core/3_6_0/api/core/org/apache/lucene/document/Field.html).
+Lucene's [PerFieldAnalyzerWrapper](https://lucene.apache.org/core/3_6_0/api/core/org/apache/lucene/analysis/PerFieldAnalyzerWrapper.html) is the solution for that.
 Here we apply our SKOSAnalyzer only for the *subject* field.
-For all other field, the PerFieldAnalyzerWrapper falls back to a default [SimpleAnalyzer](http://lucene.apache.org/java/3_0_2/api/core/org/apache/lucene/analysis/SimpleAnalyzer.html) instance.
+For all other field, the PerFieldAnalyzerWrapper falls back to a default [SimpleAnalyzer](https://lucene.apache.org/core/3_6_0/api/core/org/apache/lucene/analysis/SimpleAnalyzer.html) instance.

+    Map<String,Analyzer> analyzerPerField = new HashMap<String,Analyzer>();
+    analyzerPerField.put("subject", skosAnalyzer);
-    PerFieldAnalyzerWrapper indexAnalyzer = new PerFieldAnalyzerWrapper(new SimpleAnalyzer());
+    PerFieldAnalyzerWrapper indexAnalyzer = new PerFieldAnalyzerWrapper(new SimpleAnalyzer(matchVersion), analyzerPerField);
-    indexAnalyzer.addAnalyzer("subject", skosAnalyzer);

-Set up a writer using the previously analyzer and add the document to the index.
+Set up a writer using the previously created analyzer and add the document to the index.

-    IndexWriter = new IndexWriter(new RAMDirectory(), indexAnalyzer, IndexWriter.MaxFieldLength.UNLIMITED);
+    IndexWriter writer = new IndexWriter(new RAMDirectory(), new IndexWriterConfig(matchVersion, indexAnalyzer));

     writer.addDocument(doc);